GilbertMena/li3_rest/README.md

-	GET /posts/1234/edit => Edit the post with the ID 1234 (maybe a HTML form) PUT /posts/1234 or /posts/1234.json => Edit the post with the ID 1234 (has the form data attached) DELETE /posts/1234 or /posts/1234.json => Deletes the post with the ID 1234
+	GET /posts/1234/edit => Edit the post with the ID 1234 (maybe a HTML form) PUT /posts/1234 or /posts/1234.json => Edit the post with the ID 1234 (has the form data attached) DELETE /posts/1234 or /posts/1234.json => Deletes the post with the ID 1234 POST /posts/bulk or /posts/bulk.json => Useful for bulk operations also an example on adding more routes

 Using versioning in the request:
 You can request using v1 or v1.0 right after the resource name and it will pass the number as the parameter version